bearsunday/bearsunday.github.io/manuals/1.0/en/index.md

 - **Constraints**: The consistent application constraints imposed by DI, AOP, and REST remain unchanged over time.

 - **Eternal 1.x**:Since its 1.0 release in 2015, BEAR.Sunday has not introduced any backward-incompatible changes.
-This freedom from the debt of compatibility fixes and their associated tests is a significant advantage.
+This eliminates the debt of compatibility fixes and their associated tests, providing a significant advantage.
 Applications can always be upgraded to the latest version without the burden of compatibility fixes or additional testing.

 - **Standards Compliance**: BEAR.Sunday adheres to various standards, including HTTP, JsonSchema, and others.
 For DI, it follows Google Guice, and for AOP, it aligns with the Java Aop Alliance.